ppp-kohe/autogui/README.md

 The displayed window has the following GUI components:

 * The image pane *Image* created from the field `BufferedImage image` : You can drag & drop an image file in order to supply an input image data.
-The dropped image will be automatically loaded as an
+The dropped image will be automatically loaded as a
   [`BufferedImage`](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/java/awt/image/BufferedImage.html)
   object and displayed in the pane, and assigned to the field.